 The DWSRF program is established in each State by capitalization grants from the Environmental Protection Agency (EPA) and State match equaling 20 percent of the EPA capitalization grants.
-However, subgrants awarded under the American Recovery and Reinvestment Act of 2009 (ARRA) do not require a State match (Note that ARRA terms these subawards by States as "grants.").
 EPA implements the DWSRF program in a manner that preserves flexibility for States in operating their program in accordance with their unique needs and circumstances.
 States have the flexibility to set aside up to 31 percent of their capitalization grants for other related activities.
 States may also transfer an amount up to 33 percent of its DWSRF capitalization grant to the Clean Water State Revolving Fund (CWSRF) (CFDA 66.458) or an equivalent amount from the CWSRF to the DWSRF program.
 A State may transfer capitalization grant dollars, State match, investment earnings, or principal and interest repayments.